top of page

 Minimalist line drawing of a woman’s face with botanical elements and a rose, symbolising the connection between skin health, inner balance, and nature.

-The Forehead - Stress and Digestion
+The Forehead: Stress and Lifestyle

 bottom of page